Progress report for OW20-356

 The research team actively managed the bank colonies during placement in California.
 The management process involved introducing two full frames of brood every two weeks.
 These brood frames were assessed 7-8 days later for queen cells, and all queen cells were destroyed.
 We recorded total frames of bees for each bank throughout the management process.

-Bank colonies had the following attributes when the queens were introduced.
+In 2020, bank colonies had the following attributes when the queens were introduced.

 - Double-story (2 boxes) hive configuration

 - Approximately 60 pounds of stored honey

 - No laying queen present

 - Colonies were assessed 7-8 days later for queen cells; all queen cells were destroyed